grahamwaters/lorebook_generator_for_novelai/README.md

 ### Mode 1.
 Basic Mode - Using a CSV file to generate lorebooks
-- Once you have it cloned, populate the characters.csv file with your chosen keywords.
+- Once you have it cloned, populate the `characters.csv` file with your chosen keywords.
 (You can use the example file as a template.)
 - Then run the python script [scripts/03_lorebook_from_wiki_withpulls.py](scripts/03_lorebook_from_wiki_withpulls.py), and it will generate a lorebook for you.
 This lorebook will be named `lorebook_generated.lorebook` and will be saved in the `supporting_files` folder.

 ### Mode 2.
 Subtopics -> to keywords -> to lorebook
-If you're feeling adventurous but not super productive you can provide one topic (wikipedia page) to the [mode_2](./scripts/04_get_relevant_subtopics.py) script and it will generate a list of keywords that are relevant to that topic.
+If you're feeling adventurous but not super productive, you can provide one topic (wikipedia page) to the [mode_2](./scripts/04_get_relevant_subtopics.py) script and it will generate a list of keywords that are relevant to that topic.
 Then it will generate a lorebook for you based on those keywords.
 This is a good way to get a quick lorebook for a topic that you don't know much about.
 It does currently have limitations in that it will provide WAY more information than you may need for a lorebook.
 So you may need to do some editing to get it to a place where you're happy with it.

 ![](images/greatpyramid.png)

-As you can see from the screenshot above, the script will look at the wikipedia articles for each character or topic/place in the provided characters csv file.
+The code pulls the wiki page for each character or topic/place in the provided characters file.
 In the case of the pyramid of Giza, it will scan the text of the article for the significant NNS and NNPS (nouns) and then generate a lorebook with the article's text as the meat of the entry, and each of the unique words will be added in as keywords for NovelAI (which will allow the AI to trigger this entry).
 The script will also generate a list of the nouns it found in the article, which you can use to add to the characters.csv file if you are interested in building out a more robust contextually dense lorebook.

 - Once you have a lorebook created, you can upload the lorebook to NovelAI and use it to add background detail to your stories and characters.
 # How to Contribute:

+Have an idea?
+Make a pull request!
+Don't be shy!

 We are seeking contributors that are skilled at project organization and formatting.
 If you are interested in helping out, please contact me on Discord: `@its_graham#7425`
 Also, feel free to open issues, pull requests, and make suggestions for this project here on GitHub as well.
 Working together, we could add some more features to the program, like web scraping historical documents or corpora from Project Gutenberg!
 That would be really informative.